andrei-saceleanu/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects

-Assignments completed as part of various Coursera online courses.
+Assignments completed as part of various Coursera online courses+ other independent projects